 Improvement Source Details Responsible Officer Target Completion Date Actual Completion Date Comments (e.g. Estimated Completion Date, Reasons for delays, etc.) 11 Review the Council's response to Covid 19 crisis.
 Carried forward from 2020/2021.
 In progress.
 Including lessons learned, good practice, and areas for improvement.
 Chief Executive / Executive Director of Corporate Services.
 31/03/22 The ongoing financial impact of Covid has been monitored throughout the year and is submitted to Policy and Resources Committee as part of the regular financial monitoring reports.
-In addition, an update on the overall financial impact for financial year 2021/2022 is included within the Audited Annual Accounts.
-An internal audit review of arrangements for Covid 19 Funding was reported to Scrutiny Committee in June 2022 and recommendations will be acted upon.
+In addition, an update on the overall financial impact for financial year 2021/2022 will be included within the Unaudited Annual Accounts that will be submitted to elected members in June 2022.
+An internal audit review of arrangements for Covid 19 Funding is underway and any agreed actions will be taken to Scrutiny Committee in due course.
 Finally, as part of the updated service planning processes services were requested to review those items included within the Covid-19 Recovery Plan that were considered to have an ongoing impact and ensure that actions to address these priorities were reflected in these plans.
 These plans, together with any subsequent progress updates, have been considered by various committees throughout the past year.
 12 Implementation of the CIPFA Financial Management (FM) Code.
 Corporate Governance Assurance Statement Group's review of Annual Governance process.
 2021/2022 is the first year of full compliance.
 New action for 2021/2022.
 In progress.
 Ensure results are reflected in 2021/2022 Annual Governance Statement.
 Executive Director of Corporate Services.
 30/06/22 30/05/22 A new self-assessment checklist has been formulated covering all the key questions in CIPFA's FM Code.
 This will be completed during the 2021/2022 corporate governance process for inclusion of a compliance (or explanation of the reasons for non-compliance) paragraph in the Annual Governance Statement in the 2021/2022 Unaudited Accounts.
 Further actions to address any areas identified as requiring significant improvement will be included in the Improvement Agenda Action Plan for next year.
 13 Identify the most appropriate apps in O365 to improve Council Services.
 Annual Governance Statement 2020/2021.
 (Self- Assessment Checklist (SAC): Internal Control Environment section).
 New action for 2021/2022.
 In progress.
 Head of Learning & Organisational Development.
 31/03/2022 This is currently being progressed by Learning and Organisational Development and IT and also within the Council's transformation programme.

-Carried forward items have been included in Table 2 with new target completion dates.
+\Carried forward items have been included in Table 2 with new target completion dates.